To blog or not to blog….

 - It can showcase God as the expert.

 Does that mean your blog should only focus on a Christian message?
 No, all of us have practical skills and expertise we can share with others that will enrich their lives.
 And your particular worldview usually rises to the surface, no matter what you write.
-Each has his own unique reason–and her own special purpose for blogging.
+Each has his unique reason–and her own special purpose for blogging.
 Only you can determine that purpose for yourself.

 So, now that I’m blogging, who cares?
 Maybe no one.
 But God does.
-So I write for Him, to Him, and often about Him through the eyes of both a student and a follower.
+So I write for Him, to Him, and regularly about Him through the eyes of both a student and a follower.
 And in so doing, it encourages me and keeps me accountable.
 If I encourage only one other person, then it will be worth the time.
 And if that person is you, then I will have written that blog just for you.

 Should You Start a Blog?